openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_prefixcounters/README.md

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
-*  The difference between final and initial value must match with the counter value in ATE.
+*  The difference between final and initial value must match with the counter value in ATE, then the test is marked as passed.
-*  Verify afts ipv4 forwarded octets counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv4 forwarded packets and ipv4 forwarded octets counter entries using the path mentioned in the paths section of this test plan.

-## AFT-2.1.5: AFT Prefix Counters ipv6 packets forwarded, IS-IS route.
+## AFT-2.1.3: AFT Prefix Counters ipv6 packets forwarded, ipv6 octets forwarded IS-IS route.

-### Procedure

-From ATE:port2 send 10000 packets to one of the ipv6 prefix advertise by IS-IS.

-### Verifications

-*  Before the traffic measure the initial counter value.
-*  After the traffic measure the final counter value.
-*  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts ipv6 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

-## AFT-2.1.6: AFT Prefix Counters ipv6 packets forwarded, BGP route.

-### Procedure

-From ATE:port2 send 10000 packets to one of the ipv6 prefix advertise by BGP.

-### Verifications

-*  Before the traffic measure the initial counter value.
-*  After the traffic measure the final counter value.
-*  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts ipv6 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

-## AFT-2.1.7: AFT Prefix Counters ipv6 octets forwarded, IS-IS route.

 ### Procedure